 Images entered in this category may contain some or all elements, subjects, and/or scenes that could not and/or do not exist in the real-world, as shown.
 The Altered-Reality category can include photographically-based styles such as; photo-illustration, fantasy, enhanced or altered reality, imaginative photo-art, along with other types of non-realistic techniques as long as the starting image came from the maker’s camera.

-Entries for the Monthly Project competition must contain subject matter that relates to the Project’s monthly theme (i.e., January: Out-of-Focus, February: Toy Story, etc.) In addition, images for the Project Competition must be photographed after Project themes have been announced for the coming year (i.e., this announcement generally occurs in the October, before the Project Competition starts in January).
+Entries for the monthly Project Competition must contain subject matter that relates to the Project’s monthly theme (i.e., January: Out-of-Focus, February: Toy Story, etc.).
+In addition, images for the Project Competition must be photographed after November 1 when the themes are announced for the new year starting in January.
 Project images may be entered again into the Open Competition at any time.

 Although titles of Project images will not be announced during competition, they may be used for winning Project entries that are posted on Poly’s website and in the year-end competition.